 What is in a ventilation system and where does it go?

 A ventilation system consists of the following components:

 (Fan + Carbon Filter + Ducting + Connection Parts)

 Takes away hot and stale air from the top of the growing area whilst fresh supplies enter from an open vent/intake fan located at the bottom of it.
 Complete extraction kits can be found here.

 Fan Speed Controller

-Automatically maintains and adjusts fan speeds based on settings predetermined by you to preserve optimum growing conditions.
+Automatically maintains and adjusts fan speeds (of extractor fan only or extractor fan and intake fan) based on settings predetermined by you to preserve optimum growing conditions.
 View our entire range of fan speed controllers here.

-These should be used to create air movement, prevent stale pockets of air forming and help with temperature control.
-The fantastic Hortiline 6 inch Clip Fan is great for this job, particularly in those hard to reach spots.
+These include the powerful little KlimaCool units and the rotating Pedestal Fans, and should be used to create air movement, prevent stale pockets of air forming and help with temperature control.
+Clip Fans also help for this job, particularly in those hard to reach spots.

 Often required for complimenting larger extraction systems because passive intake may not prove sufficient in multi-light set ups.